RutledgeGroupMIT/UEF/README.md

 * The uef fixes are compatible with `run_style respa`
 * The uef fixes are compatible with `fix modify`, however custom pressure computes must be of type `pressure/uef`.
 * Any trajectories written when one of the above fixes is used will not be in the same coordinate system as the flow field unless `dump cfg/uef` is used.
-* Only the atomic positions will be in the reference frame of the flow field when `dump cfg/uef` is used.
-If the atomic velocities are specified as an output, for example, their values will correspond a coordinate system with an upper triangular simulation box.
 * Vector or tensor-valued quantities computed, except for the pressure tensor from `compute pressure/uef`, will not be in the same coordinate system as the flow field.

 ## Implementation Details